RobbieClarken/update-req-spec/README.md

 update-req-spec setup.py
 ```

-If you use a private packge repository:
+If you use a private package repository:

 ```bash
 update-req-spec --index-url http://private-repo.example/ setup.py